eximiaco/articles/README.md

 **This is NOT a community project.** For information about permission to reproduce selections of the content, write to us at [contact@eximia.co](mailto:contact@eximia.co).

+As a reference of good writing style, consult the [Mailchimp Styleguide](https://styleguide.mailchimp.com/).
+Also, there are a plenty of published articles in our web-sites.

 ## Contributing

 All new articles must be proposed as pull requests.